-- Training Costs: - Associated with any NTC or other approved FMCSA related training for or dedicated 100% MCSAP personnel belonging to our Enforcement and Compliance, Information Technology, Legal or Administrative Divisions. - Law Enforcement Training (Academy) for new inspectors and Continuing Education for existing inspectors. - CVSA Decals: 100% dedicated MCSAP activities.
+- 1. Training Costs: - Associated with any NTC or other approved FMCSA related training for or dedicated 100% MCSAP personnel belonging to our Enforcement and Compliance, Information Technology, Legal or Administrative Divisions. - Law Enforcement Training for new officers and Continuing Education for existing officers. - 2.
+CVSA Decals: 100% dedicated MCSAP activities.
 An estimated of 2,000 used/shipped around 500 per quarter.
-At a \$1.50 per unit, costs may increase or decrease depending quantities used per quarter. - Conference Costs (CVSA Dues): \$5,100.00 membership dues and additional conference costs.
-PRMCSAP is a CVSA Member and participates actively in its Committees, including conferences and meetings.
-Three (3) inspectors will be certified to perform Level VI inspections and have to be re-certified annually. - Fuel Costs: For 100% dedicated 18 MCSAP vehicles.
-Roadside Inspections: Approximately \$230.00 per month per vehicle.
-Overtime: Approximately \$500.00 per month per vehicle, costs may vary depending on the price of fuel.
-Adjusted to reflect State Match waiver granted by FMCSA. - Fleet Cost (Mileage/Repairs): All costs requested are for vehicle repairs (no mileage). \$10,000.00 per year. - Marking: For new vehicles and maintenance of the current ones dedicated to 100% MCSAP activities. - Office Rent: Will pay costs that ascend to approximately \$34,000.00.
-Main and three (3) regional office space rental dedicated to 100% MCSAP activities.
-Amount had to be adjusted after State Match waiver was granted by FMCSA.
-However, if any rent is due, this amount may be covered through Indirect Costs.
+At a cost of \$1.50 per unit, costs may increase or decrease depending quantities used per quarter. - 3.
+Conference Costs (CVSA Dues): \$7,500.00 membership dues and additional conference costs.
+Additional Conference Costs over amount on grant will be borne by the MOE.
+PRMCSAP is a CVSA Member and participates actively in its Committees including conferences and meetings.
+The Director accompanied by one (1) inspector are certified to perform Level VI inspections and have to be re certified annually.
+The additional amount included in the MOE is to cover any expenses that may arise in the increase in membership price, any additional persons sent to the meeting(s), to get certified/recertifid and/or unforseen costs of conferences. - 4.
+Fuel Costs: For 100% dedicated MCSAP vehicles.
+Costs may vary depending on the price of fuel. - 5.
+Maintenance of Vehicles not under Contract: One (1) Commercial Motor Vehicle dedicated 100% to MCSAP activities. - 6.
+Fleet Cost (Mileage/Repairs): All costs requested are for vehicle repairs (no mileage). \$3,066.43 per year.

-- Printer Rent: Printer located at Main and Regional Offices dedicated to 100% MCSAP activities.
-Approximately \$375.00 per month.
-(Printer is used at the office by the administrative personnel; capability to print in black and white / color, duplex printing, scan and fax). - Tolls: For eighteen (18) vehicles dedicated 100% MCSAP activities.
+- 7. Marking: For new vehicles and maintenance of the current ones dedicated to 100% MCSAP activities. - 8.
+Office Rent: Will pay costs that ascend approximately \$34,000.00.
+Main and three (3) regional office space rental dedicated to 100% MCSAP activities. - 9.
+Printer Rent: Printer located at Main and Regional Offices dedicated to 100% MCSAP activities.
+(Printer is used at the office by the administrative personnel; capability to print in black and white / color, duplex printing, scan and fax). - 9.
+Tolls: For eighteen (18) vehicles dedicated 100% MCSAP activities.
 To drive to and from inspection areas, crash sites including those in identified high crash corridors around the island.
-Approximately \$833.00 per vehicle per year.
-Additional costs to consider is the steady annual increase of tolls and the number of times necessary to use them to perform their duties. - Communications (Internet and Radio): Costs requested based on previous years expenditures. - Internet Hotspots: 18 units that will be installed in the vehicles, to provide internet service to access FMCSA's systems to determine OOS units and validity of US DOT's numbers.
-18 units @ 20.00 per month for 12 months unit rent, totals \$4,320.00 per year. - Radio communications with officers and Director.
-Approximately \$4,000.00 annual use fee for radio wave communications and radio units.
+Additional costs to consider is the steady annual increase of tolls and the number of times necessary to use them to perform their duties. - 10.
+Communications (Internet and Radio): Costs requested based on previous years' expenditures. - INTERNET: Hotspots: 18 units that will be installed in the vehicles, to provide internet service to access FMCSA's systems to determine OOS units and validity of US DOT's numbers.
+18 units @ 20.00 per month for 12 months unit rent = \$4,320.00 per year. - Radio communications with officers and Director.
+Approximately \$3,680.00 annual use fee for radio wave communications and radio units.
 Additional costs provided for in consideration of the possibility to cover replacement units, maintenance, warranty, training, signal rent.